grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 The little inspection sub was pretty maneuverable, and they were taking evasive action.
 Percy could hear the pitch of their screw change in her headphones as they put on speed, turned, and dove to try to escape the path of the incoming warhead.
 Then she heard the ping of the torpedo's sonar and the echo off the small submarine.

 "The torpedo found them.
 It's homing," Bastian said.
-A slow minute ticked by, every second the bouncing ping of the torpedo got faster in Percy's headset.
+A slow minute ticked by, and every second, the bouncing ping of the torpedo got faster in Percy's headset.
 She motioned to Bastian and they both took their headsets off.
 There was silence in the sonar room.
 The messenger kid managed to look bored.

 Then they all heard a low-pitched rumble echo through the hull of the _Prospect_.

-"Sounded like they were hit," Hemi shouted down from the control room.
+"Sounds like they were hit," Hemi shouted down from the control room.

 Percy put the headphones on and made some further adjustments to the filter switches.
 She could hear the creaking hull of the small submarine.
 She could hear welded seams splitting, and the streams of bubbles pouring out of it.
 She looked at the ranging readout on the sonar rig.
 The water was deep where the little sub was.
 It was going down into the hole.

 "They've been fuckin' sunk."
 Percy said, turning her head slightly and pitching her voice loud enough for Hemi to hear.

-In her headphones the groaning hull's pitch changed as it dropped further down the water column into the colder, denser water where sound found new rules by which it could propagate itself.
+In her headphones, the groaning hull's pitch changed as it dropped further down the water column into the colder, denser water where sound found new rules by which it could propagate.
 The groan turned to a low rattling whine.

 And then Percy heard a crunching pop.
 And she heard a huge bubble of air escape, the life-bubble of whoever was inside that submarine, squeezed out of it instantaneously as the broken little sub sank beyond its crush depth.
-The compressed carcass of sub made no more sound, but she sat listening for a few seconds to the rushing sound of the bubble climbing the distance to the surface.
+The compressed carcass of the sub made no more sound, but she sat listening for a few seconds to the rushing sound of the bubble as it climbed the distance to the surface.

 [//]: # (----- invisible character break)